Sure Dividend

 Earnings-per-share declined significantly in 2009, which should come as no surprise.
 Consumers tend to tighten their belts when the economy enters a downturn.

-There has always been a certain level of demand for automotive parts given their consumable nature, which gives Genuine Parts’ earnings a high floor.
+Given their consumable nature, there has always been a certain level of demand for automotive parts, which gives Genuine Parts’ earnings a high floor.

 Valuation & Expected Returns

-Based on our expected earnings-per-share of $9.25 for 2023, Genuine Parts has a price-to-earnings ratio of 16.1.
-Our fair value estimate for Genuine Parts is a price-to-earnings ratio of 18.0.
-As a result, Genuine Parts appears slightly undervalued at the present time.
-An expanding valuation multiple would positively impact future returns to the tune of 2.3% per year over the next five years.
+Based on our expected earnings-per-share of $8.10 for 2024, Genuine Parts has a price-to-earnings ratio of 14.1.
+Our fair value estimate for Genuine Parts is a price-to-earnings ratio of 17.0.
+As a result, Genuine Parts appears undervalued at the present time.
+An expanding valuation multiple would positively impact future returns to the tune of 4.3% per year over the next five years.
 Fortunately, Genuine Parts’ total returns will also include earnings growth and dividends.

-We expect Genuine Parts to grow its earnings-per-share by 6% annually over the next five years.
-The stock has a 2.6% current yield, which is significantly higher than the average yield of the S&P 500 Index.
-Furthermore, Genuine Parts raises its dividend each year, including a 6.1% increase expected for 2023.
-Genuine Parts Company’s dividend growth streak now stands at 67 consecutive years.
+We expect Genuine Parts to grow its earnings-per-share by 7% annually over the next five years.
+The stock has a 3.5% current yield, which is significantly higher than the average yield of the S&P 500 Index.
+Furthermore, Genuine Parts raises its dividend each year, including a 5% increase in 2024.
+Genuine Parts Company’s dividend growth streak now stands at 68 consecutive years.

 Genuine Parts has a highly sustainable dividend.
 The company has paid a dividend every year since it went public in 1948.
 The dividend is likely to continue growing for many years to come.
 That said, investors should also consider the impact of valuation when it comes to a stock’s total returns.

-Based on out outlook for the next half decade, Genuine Parts’ total annual returns would consist of the following:
+Based on our outlook for the next half-decade, Genuine Parts’ total annual returns would consist of the following:

 Final Thoughts

-While we find the stock overvalued, meaning now may not be the ideal time to buy Genuine Parts, we would recommend the stock after a decline in the share price.
-Still, Genuine Parts has a solid dividend yield of 2.6% and offers annual dividend increases, making it a worthwhile holding for income-focused investors.
+While we find the stock undervalued, meaning now may be the ideal time to buy Genuine Parts.
+Still, Genuine Parts has a solid dividend yield of 3.5% and offers annual dividend increases, making it a worthwhile holding for income-focused investors.

 Additional Reading